jonodhawkins/cryo-decoder/docs/notes.md

 1. Create PacketReader with File/byte stream/serial
 2. Get *Packet objects
 3. Convert *Packet objects to *Data objects based on sensor settings (i.e. pressure sensor)

+TODO: need to do something to cope with the strange Cryoegg 25-byte packets - assuming this also happens for Cryowurst...?